 Scholarly Commons Citation

 Gostin, Lawrence O. and Garsia, Anna, "Governing for Health as the World Grows Older: Healthy Lifespans in Aging Societies" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1372.
+1372.